 Small Business Concerns

-Small businesses concerns must be registered properly in the System for Award Management (SAM).
+Small business concerns must be registered properly in the System for Award Management (SAM).
 In addition, if applicable, businesses must be certified properly for the following set-asides:

 - Veteran-Owned Small Business (VOSB)